Marvel Action Universe: Defenders of the Earth

 The animated television series from 1986, featuring characters from three comic strips distributed by King Features Syndicate—Flash Gordon, the Phantom, and Mandrake the Magician—battling the Flash Gordon villain Ming the Merciless in the year 2015.
 Supporting characters include their children Rick Gordon, Jedda Walker (daughter of the Phantom), Kshin (adopted son of Mandrake), Mandrake's assistant Lothar, and Lothar's son L.J.
 The show lasted for 65 episodes; there was also a short-lived comic book series published by Star Comics (an imprint of Marvel Comics).
 The closing credits credit Rob Walsh and Tony Pastor for the main title music, and Stan Lee for the lyrics.

-The plot begins with Flash Gordon and his son Rick escaping from Ming the Merciless.
+The plot begins with Flash Gordon and his son Rick escaping from Ming.
 Ming has exhausted all the natural resources of his home planet Mongo and has set his sights on Earth.
 Flash's wife Dale Arden is captured and Ming tries to brainwash her.
 She resists to the point of death.

 Dungeons & Dragons

 The 1983 animated television series based on TSR's Dungeons & Dragons role-playing game.
 A co-production of Marvel Productions and TSR.
 The show's story editors were Hank Saroyan (who voice directed the series) and Steve Gerber, both of whom contributed episodes and had a firm hand in the writing of the series.
-The level of violence was controversial for American children's television at the time, and the script of one episode, "The Dragon's Graveyard", was almost shelved because the characters contemplated killing their nemesis, Venger.
-In 1985, the National Coalition on Television Violence demanded that the FTC run a warning during each broadcast stating that Dungeons & Dragons had been linked to real life violent deaths.
+The level of violence was controversial for American children's television at the time, and the script of one episode, "The Dragon's Graveyard", was almost shelved because the characters contemplated killing their nemesis Venger.
+In 1985, the National Coalition on Television Violence demanded that the Federal Communications Commission run a warning during each broadcast stating that Dungeons & Dragons had been linked to real life violent deaths.
 The series spawned more than 100 different licenses, and the show led its time slot for two years.

-The general premise of the show is that a group of children are pulled into the "Realm of Dungeons & Dragons" by taking a magical dark ride on an amusement park roller coaster.
+The general premise of the show is that a group of children are pulled into the "Realm of Dungeons & Dragons" by taking a magical dark ride on aroller coaster.
 Invariably, the children try to return home, but often take detours to help people, or find that their fates are intertwined with the fate of others.

 Upon arriving in the Realm, the children are a little out of place, but the Dungeon Master, named for the referee in the role-playing game, assuming the role of their mentor, appears and gives them each a class and a magical item to suit that class.